sara1594/Data_Analyst_Portfolio/README.md

 # Data Analyst Portfolio

 ## About
 Hi, I am Sachie, a junior analyst.
 The following are the part of my data journeys, and I’d like to share my skills in data analytics.
-Since I jumped into data analytics, I've been enjoying being around data.
-With the power of data analytics, I am hoping to be a part of people who help make the world a better place.
+Looking back, I've been always interacting with data.
+But after earning Google Data Aanalytics Professional Certificate, I was more into the world of data that with sofisticated tools.
+Every day I make a progress to move forward on finding meaningful insights from a messay process, and that brings me a joy.
+My mission is; with the power of data analytics, be a part of people who help make the world a better place.

 ## Table of Contents